addulac/phd/source/14_netprop.md

 A preliminary version of this study was published in [@dulac-dsaa].
 However, the definitions of preferential attachment and local degrees we proposed in this previous paper are not entirely satisfying inasmuch as the dynamic aspect of preferential attachment was not taken into account.
 The definitions we propose here and the developments concerning stochastic block models are new and we believe better founded than in this previous work.

-We study, in a theoretical way, how the non-parametric versions of the classical stochastic mixed membership models handle preferential attachment.
+We study, in a theoretical way, how the non-parametric versions of the classical stochastic mixed membership models handle homophily and preferential attachment.
 For this purpose, we introduce formal definitions of this phenomenon and then study how the models behave with respect to these definitions but, first, we present these models and the settings in which we study their behavior.

 ## Stochastic Mixed Membership Models